cassidyjames/clairvoyant/README.md

 >
 >If you're on elementary OS, **the AppCenter version is no longer maintained or receiving updates.** Install from [Flathub] to get the latest design and future updates.

 Clairvoyant is only distributed as a Flatpak via [Flathub].
 Other packagaging formats and app stores are **not** supported by me.
+[Learn more →](https://cassidyjam.es/f)

 ## Developing and Building